DESCRIPTION file must be properly formatted.

 GenomicAlignments.
 It is unusual for more than three packages to be listed as

-TxDb*) used in vignette and example code are included in this field thus avoiding users a costly download.
-In the case where an external one-off function is required for package code, external package availability can be checked via
+TxDb*) used in vignette and example code are included in this field thus avoiding a costly download.
+In the case where an external one-off function is required for package code, the package availability and usage can be done via:

 Enhances:is for packages such as

 parallelthat enhance the performance of your package, but are not strictly needed for its functionality.